 Priority assignment isn't arbitrary.
 The key question: How does this affect the guest experience right now?
 A broken TV in an occupied room is P2.
 The same broken TV in a room out of service for renovation is P4.
 Context determines priority.

-A hotel work order can originate from multiple channels, each with different urgency patterns and information quality.
-Understanding sources helps predict workload and identify recurring issues.
+A work order can come from several channels, each with its own urgency and quality of information.
+Knowing where they come from helps you predict workload and spot recurring problems.

 | Source | Typical Priority | Information Quality | Volume Share |